-I’ve realized that we don’t have two eyes we have four.
-I’m not talking about the term that people use when we put on glasses but with just your two eyeballs we really have four eyes.
-Your first pair eyes see movement and the entire field of view.
-This is know as the peripheral vision.
+I’ve realized that we don’t have two eyes, we have four.
+I’m not talking about the term that people use when we put on glasses, but with just your two eyeballs we really have four eyes.
+Your first pair of eyes see movement and the entire field of view.
+This is known as the peripheral vision.
 The second pair of eyes see precise details.
 This is our central vision.
 They must function together as a team for perfect clarity but they can independently function and that’s when we create problems for ourselves.
-I’ve long known that my central vision works too hard and my peripheral vision doesn’t work hard enough but I’ve now learned to turn off my central vision in a sense and let my peripheral vision handle the work load to give the central vision a rest.
+I’ve long known that my central vision works too hard and my peripheral vision doesn’t work hard enough but I’ve now learned to turn off my central vision in a sense and let my peripheral vision handle the workload to give the central vision a rest.
 After doing this for several minutes at a time, when I’m ready to use the central vision again, clarity is sharper than I’ve ever experienced.
 I think a few more weeks of practice and I will have perfected this technique!

 December 16, 2019

-It’s been a long time since I’ve posted in my vision journal as I’ve got overwhelmed with comments and questions on my youtube channel and email but I’m still making progress.
+It’s been a long time since I’ve posted in my vision journal as I’ve got overwhelmed with comments and questions on my YouTube channel and email, but I’m still making progress.
 I’ve learned to get full clarity at night.
-I’m still not 20/20 all the time but whenever I’m moving, whether it is sunlight, low light or night time.
+I’m still not 20/20 all the time, but whenever I’m moving, whether it is sunlight, low light or night time.
 I can clear my vision within a few seconds.

-I still get ciliary release but the are much less intense now and I notice the more towards the edges of my iris.
-This is one thing I’ve known for a while the the ciliary doesn’t release evenly and it when it releases, it’s front the inside/center part of the eye, to the outside.
+I still get ciliary release but they are much less intense now and I notice the more towards the edges of my iris.
+This is one thing I’ve known for a while the ciliary doesn’t release evenly and it when it releases, it’s front the inside/center part of the eye, to the outside.

 I have also been able to push my monitors back even further to challenge my eyes on text at a greater distance and smaller size.